 The section 7702 changes introduced in the CAA recognized that the original fixed interest rates in the law were no longer reasonable in the persistent low-interest-rate environment, evidenced by a much greater number of universal life contracts being issued that could never mature based on their guarantees.
 The low-interest-rate environment also presented challenges for whole life insurance given that interest rates used for determining CSVs needed to equal or exceed the CVAT minimum rate.
 Rather than simply prescribing lower fixed minimum rates, the changes accommodate different interest rate environments through the use of reference rates, both for determining when a change in the minimum rate is necessary as well as for calculating the final minimum rate for a given issue year.
-CAA left in place the historical rates as a cap for the minimum rates in the future, thus avoiding problems associated with establishing limits in a very-high-interest-rate environment that if a contract included a guaranteed interest rate or rates that exceeded the applicable floor rate, the higher interest rate or rates generally would need to be used in calculating actuarial premiums.
+CAA left in place the historical rates as a cap for the minimum rates in the future, thus avoiding problems associated with establishing limits in a veryhigh-interest-rate environment, which would not be sustainable over the entire life of the contract.
+CAA also left in place the requirement that if a contract included a guaranteed interest rate or rates that exceeded the applicable floor rate, the higher interest rate or rates generally would need to be used in calculating actuarial premiums.